Jithin-S-Sunny/Modularising-Single-Cell-sequencing-analysis/README.md

 ## CD4+ T cell Transcription Factor Expression
 The expression levels of 1430 transcription factors (TFs) were evaluated.
 Percentage expression was visualised for these TFs in CD4+ T cells.
 Within the CD4+ T cells, based on the relative magnitude of expression of every TFs, 934 genes had a percentage expression of greater than 0.
 482 genes showed no expression value.
 Based on molecular function, biological process and cellular component, 1806 functional categories (Gene Ontologies).
 The top 10 expressing genes can be seen in Fig 2.

+## Gene enrichment analysis
+Gene enrichment analysis further revealed 119 GO molecular functions.
+The top 10 functions and the corresponding genes are in Fig 3.